 The CliftonStrengths is designed to uncover your natural talents and discover what makes you stand out.
 Based on positive psychology, the assessment will help you identify your top areas of talent from a group of 34 strengths themes.
 At Meredith, we encourage all students to discover their talents and develop a plan to intentionally build areas of strength.
 CliftonStrengths language and tools can be used to help you identify strategies to use what you do well each and every day.

-Free; 180 items; 30 minutes; Signature Theme Report- 3pages; Access to a StrengthsQuest website with significant resources
+Free; 180 items; 30 minutes; Signature Theme Report- 3pages; Access to a StrengthsQuest website with significant resources.

 Many students will take this assessment through orientation and introduction to StrongPoints.
 Some students will be offered this assessment through a class.
 If you would like to take the CliftonStrengths please speak with a career counselor about your interest and schedule 2 follow-up appointments with a counselor in Career Planning.
 Within 5 business days, you will be emailed an online access code to take the assessment.
 The first appointment after you have taken the assessment will focus on helping you to understand the assessment tool and your personal areas of strength.
 The second appointment will focus on setting specific goals and applying your strengths.

-The Strong Interest Inventory measures your level of interests in occupational areas, activities, school subjects and work environment.
+The Strong Interest Inventory measures your level of interest in occupational areas, activities, school subjects and work environments.
 The assessment is based on the idea that there are six types of people and six corresponding types of environments.
 The more similar you are to the environment in which you work, the more likely you are to be satisfied and productive.
 Your answers are compared to the answers of thousands of satisfied individuals in 120 occupations.

 $10; 291 items; 30 minutes; 14 page report